Supacell: Development and writing

 The series was a difficult sell to US broadcasters, such as HBO, ABC, and FX, who all rejected it.
 During a dinner with some UK Netflix executives where Rapman pitched ideas for several shows, such as an untitled football-centric series, Supacell was successfully commissioned.
 He began writing the series during the COVID-19 pandemic, following the cancellation of his planned second film American Son, a remake of the 2009 French film A Prophet, starring Russell Crowe and Stephan James, for Paramount Pictures, as a result of the pandemic, and in November 2021, the series was announced in November 2021 with Mouktar Mohammed and Henrietta Lee of New Wave as executive producer and associate producer, respectively.
 Also executive producing are Anna Ferguson and Steve Searle of Netflix with Mark Hedges as series producer.
 In August 2024, Netflix renewed the series for a second season.

 Casting

 In August 2022, Tosin Cole was announced in the lead role along with a cast that included Adelayo Adedayo, Nadine Mills, Eric Kofi-Abrefa, Calvin Demba, Josh Tedeku, Rayxia Ojo and Giacomo Mancini.
 It was later revealed that Eddie Marsan had joined the cast as Ray.

 Filming

 Filming took place between 4 July and 10 December 2022 in South and South East London.
 Filming locations included Thamesmead, Peckham, Bermondsey and Deptford.
 It was reported that the production was using a specialised Arri 35 camera which has been designed to show Black skin in the best and most complimentary way.
 Filming had wrapped by April 2023.

+Filming on the second series took place in October 2025.